Daikon-Sun/Routing-Visualization/README.md

 # Visualization Tools for Physical Design Routing
-Two set of visualization tools written in python3 for physical design routing.
+Two sets of visualization tools written in python3 for routing in physical design.

 Users are able to zoom in/out, turn on/off objects, and drag around.